 As a beginner, they will start learning the Spanish language with:

 This is the same way that anyone learns a new language.
 The above gives you the ground floor tools that you need to start conversing in order to have a basic conversation.
-However, just like learning any new skill, the more you practice, the quicker you will progress.
+However, just like learning any new skill, the more you practise, the quicker you will progress.
 Therefore, learning how to speak Spanish at school is only part of the puzzle.

-Anyone learning a second language should also take every opportunity available to them to practice outside of their language courses.
+Anyone learning a second language should also take every opportunity available to them to practise outside of their language courses.
 For example, one way to compliment what you work on with your Spanish teacher is to learn Spanish online.